MEDICATIONS IN THE TREATMENT OF BORDERLINE PERSONALITY DISORDER: THE APPROPRIATE USE

 - Antianxiety Agents

 The effectiveness of medications in the treatment of borderline disorder depends on: 1) the specific symptoms;27 2) the medication selected; and 3) the biological make up of the person with borderline disorder.
 In other words, the medications that work best for you may not be effective for another person with borderline disorder, even if they have very similar symptoms.
-Consequently, it may take some trial and error by your psychiatrist and you to determine which medications best match your unique chemistry.
+Consequently, it may take some trial and error by your psychiatrist and you to determine which medications and doses best match your unique chemistry.

 - thiothixene (Navane)*